souravprakashai/TensorFlow/README.md

 # Short Projects to Learn TensorFlow

-Select any Notebook to Start Lerning!
+Select any Notebook to Start Learning!